Make A Way Somehow Project

 • Donate objects, photos, and other materials to our collections

-• Loan us photos and documents to be scanned and used in the exhibit
+• Loan us photos and documents to be scanning and added to our collections

 • Complete a History Harvest survey to share your story.
 You can be anonymous if you like.

 We are happy to digitize any relevant materials and return them to you.
-If you are interested in contributing to the new exhibit or have questions about the project, contact Becky Chapin at archivist@historicgeneva.org or 315-789-5151.
+If you have questions about the project, contact Becky Chapin at archivist@historicgeneva.org or 315-789-5151.